 These ministers decorate for special feast days and holidays.

-ministers reach out to parishioners who are mourning the death of a loved one
+We have teams of ministers that support parishioners mourning the death of a loved one

 food for the family and their guests as they gather before and/or after a

-funeral, but also offering consolation, support and hope in the days which follow.
+funeral, and also by offering consolation, support and hope in the days which follow.

 This ministry assists in parish receptions, liturgical functions, bereavement ministry, and in monitoring votive candles for church, etc. Members meet monthly.